berenar/temperature-bot/README.md

 A TypeScript Node.js application that fetches temperature data from HomePod mini devices every hour via HomeKit.

+> **Note:** This is a quick proof of concept created with [Claude Code](https://claude.ai/code) to explore HomePod temperature monitoring via HomeKit protocol.

 ## Features

 - 🌡️ Reads temperature from HomePod mini sensors